Blyth, Northumberland: Climate

-Transport links
+Transport

 The main approach road to Blyth is the A189 Spine Road which is accessible from the A1 via the A19.
 The A193 is the main road through Blyth and leads to Bedlington to the west and North Tyneside to the south.
 The other main route into Blyth is the A1061.
 Blyth bus station is located in Post Office Square in the town centre.
 Buses in Blyth are operated by Arriva North East and there are regular services to Newcastle as well as the other main towns in the south of Northumberland and the surrounding areas of Blyth.
 One service is operated by Go North East.